kodekloudhub/certified-kubernetes-administrator-course/docs/12-Troubleshooting/10-Practice-Test-Troubleshoot-Network.md

       These two files are

       * `config.conf` - This is the actual configuration that kube-proxy needs to load.
 This file refers to `kubeconfig.conf`
-      * `kubeconfig.conf` - This is simply a a kubeconfig file, same as you will find on the lab terminal in `~/.kube/config`.
+      * `kubeconfig.conf` - This is simply a kubeconfig file, same as you will find on the lab terminal in `~/.kube/config`.
 It is the credentials and address for kube-proxy to talk to the api server.

    1. Fix the command line arguments to `kube-proxy`